rangle/angular-training-slides/slides/src/content/unit-testing.md

 ## Interlude: Zone.js

-- Zones allow Angular to create execution contexts that track the completion of ansynchronous operations
+- Zones allow Angular to create execution contexts that track the completion of asynchronous operations
 - [Zone.js](https://github.com/angular/zone.js) accomplishes this by monkey patching many common asynchronous methods
 - Zones are used in Angular applications to let Angular know when change detection should run
   - Since change detection is often required after asynchronous operations complete